jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Welcome to the 4K_MMM ++ mod! 🚀

-Transform your Halo Online ElDewrito 0.7.1 experience with upscaled 4K menu textures, + update with A Native 4k Main Menu layout. + add extra mods and customizations!
+Transform your Halo Online ElDewrito 0.7.1 experience with upscaled 4K menu textures, And a Native 4k Main Menu Mod layout. + add extra mods and customizations!

 in this tutorial you will be running tool.
 Porting maps.
 Applying mod scripts and creating mod .pak fles.

 Let’s get started! 😎

 ##  🟢Installation